malenkiki/argile/README.md

 exit();
 ```

-For more examples, please look at `example/` directory included into source tree.
+For more examples, please look at `examples` directory included into source tree.